 As you can see, the pass rate at Portsmouth theory test centre has dropped fairly considerably over the last 5 years.
 What you need to remember, though, is that these numbers are not really relevant to individual learners.
 All test centres provide the same test under DVSA-approved conditions.
 How you perform is up to you!

-If the numbers really do matter to you, keep in mind that 46.1% is less than 2 points below the national average, so it’s really not much of an issue.
+If the numbers really do matter to you, keep in mind that 46.6% is less than 1 point below the national average, so it’s really not much of an issue.

 To set yourself up with the best chance of passing, you’re going to have to put in a bit of hard work.
 That means researching how the test is formatted, learning the study material and revising it until you know it by heart.
 Thankfully, you don’t have to do all of this without help!
 There are plenty of useful study aids available, some of which we’ve listed below for your convenience.